unicode-org/message-format-wg/spec/README.md

 ### Stability Policy

-Updates to this specification MUST NOT change the syntactical meaning, the formatting, or other behaviour of valid messages written for earlier versions of this specification that only use functions and expression attributes defined in this specification.
+Updates to this specification MUST NOT change the syntactical meaning, the runtime output, or other behaviour of valid messages written for earlier versions of this specification that only use functions and expression attributes defined in this specification.
 Later specification versions MAY make previously invalid messages valid.